-Efficient identity management system has become one of the fundamental requirements for ensuring safe, secure, and transparent use of identifiable information and attributes.
-FIdM allows users to distribute their identity information across security domains which increase the portability of their digital identities.
+An efficient identity management system has become one of the fundamental requirements for ensuring safe, secure, and transparent use of identifiable information and attributes.
+Federated Identity Management (FIdM) allows users to distribute their identity information across security domains which increases the portability of their digital identities, and it is considered a promising approach to facilitate secure resource sharing among collaborating participants in heterogeneous IT environments.
 However, it also raises new architectural challenges and significant security and privacy issues that need to be mitigated.
-In this paper, we presented the limitations and risks in Federated Identity Management system and discuss the results and proposed solutions.
+In this paper, we provide a comparison between FIdM architectures, presented the limitations and risks in FIdM system, and discuss the results and proposed solutions.